 To top it all, large parts of the populace believed and still believe that music is free, should be free, even must be free.
 Just think back to the Napster disaster in the early ’00s: Created by decidedly intelligent folks, but strangely confused in their somewhat communist belief that all should be free and for the people.
 Never mind the fact that musicians need to eat too, buy equipment, do marketing.
 And so on and so forth.
 This kind of feels like Let There Be Rock done all wrong, spitting into the face of any copyright rule that ever existed.

 And once the legal bomb blew up in the face of the new streaming services, Spotify and their ilk started to offer legal services guaranteeing royalties back to the artists.

 Whilst stating otherwise, most of them pay musicians absolute peanuts.
 Some of them offer reviewers an affiliate program.
 Others don’t, thinking they just invented the driver for internet traffic for these usually web-based operations.

-Not helping is the new attitude towards music in general: Looking at the good work of the musicians as some sort of a commodity to be distributed by the mood of the mean masses and governed by algorithm.
+Not helping is the new attitude towards music in general: Reducing the good work of the musicians to some sort of a commodity to be distributed by the mood of the mean masses and governed by algorithm.
 But not as an emotional product of the tortured soul of the artists making it.